colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 2. We cannot (and will not) be able to do _everything_.
 3. We use avoidant activites to numb ourselves
    - Say yes to everything and work ourselves to death and/or fail to deliver and feel guilty for not doing well enough
-   - Procrastinate or "circle around" what we actually want to do, because if never start, we can't ever fail.
+   - Procrastinate or "circle around" what we actually want to do, because if we never start, we can't ever fail.
    - Distract ourselves with busyness.
 Organize, clean, collect, rank, shop... but never actually _doing_ the thing.

-What are three "time management" strategies that actually work?
+What are three "time management" strategies that Burkeman actually recommends?

-### Pay Yourself First
+### 1. Pay Yourself First

 Recognize, that unless you're ultra-wealthy (the top 0.01%)... you will always have an endless list of to-dos.
 It could be your work, your business, your personal social obligations, your household, and/or just daily life stuff.

 **ACCEPT** that it will never end, and in order to do the stuff you REALLY want to do... you just have to pay the price of letting a few of those to-dos drop off and/or be comfortable with the consequences.
+In other words, you need to say "no" and set boundaries, vanish, and go do your thing.
+It will upset people and you have to accept that.

 Set aside an hour a day, or more or whatever, to do what you really want to do.

-### Limit Your Work in Progress
+### 2. Limit Your Work in Progress

 When you start too many projects, you are living under the delusion that you're making a little progress on each one and you're moving them all forward.
 That's just a lie you tell yourself.

 Truth is, nothing gets done.
 Not really.
 So instead of "doing everything"... **choose three projects you will complete** and until you've finished one (or quit it), you can't let another one in.
 You have "three slots".
 That's it.

-### Resist the Allure of Middling Priorities
+### 3. Resist the Allure of Middling Priorities

 This one is simple.
 A lot of what we do in life are "middling".
 They're not high priorities, or low ones even.
 They just are.
 The "fairly interesting opportunity" and the "semi-enjoyable friendship".